A planetary social enterprise

 We support community and organisational leaders in learning to create positive systems-level change.
 We’re passionate about helping to facilitate the transformation to a more just, equitable, and thriving Planetary-scale society.

 Whether you’re a social entrepreneur, change agent, facilitator, or an organisational leader, when you shift (or are asked to shift) to work for change at the systems-level, you will often, unknowingly, step over an invisible boundary into a much more complex world.
 The normal rules don’t always seem to apply, and it’s easy to feel overwhelmed.
 Much of the overwhelm, at this stage, is caused by the gap between the complexity of the systems we are beginning to be able to see and our ability to work collaboratively to determine priorities, make decisions and solve problems at that level.
 The complexity gap is also the root cause of the pain and frustration we are experiencing globally as we collectively struggle to meet the challenges of an increasingly complex world.

 PatternDynamics is a community of practice that provides training and support designed to help you close the complexity gap and get traction with your work.
 We do that by sharing a systems thinking framework (PatternDynamics™) designed for purpose-driven collaboration and a set of unique organisational practices.
-By sharing a systems language and a collaborative practice we have a unique way to support each other as we learn to understand, communicate about, and design better solutions to wicked problems.
-We use research-based learning and coaching resources from the cutting edge of the learning sciences and combine them with a step by step process for developing real and practical skills you can use every day.
+By sharing a systems language and a collaborative practice we have a way to support each other as we learn to understand, communicate about, and design better solutions to wicked problems.
+We use research-based learning and coaching resources from the cutting edge of the learning sciences and combine them with a step-by-step process for developing real and practical skills you can use every day.

 Our work is founded on a living systems view.
 This view is based on the idea that more distributed, more participatory, self-organising processes are real and powerful, if underrecognised, forces that may be harnessed for positive change.
 At PatternDynamics our mission is to empower change makers to spread skills and practices that allow people to work collaboratively with self-organisation as a means of creating highly-leveraged systems-level transformations.

 Click here to join us.